Floquet-Thermalization via Instantons near Dynamical Freezing: Floquet spin chain: numerical results

 which represent the initial condition for the flow associated with $H_{0}(\lambda)$ and $H_{\pm 1}(\lambda)$, respectively.
 Our numerical results will be presented in units where $J=1$.
-In Appendix \ref{app:Supp}, we present results for $H_0(0)$ that includes an additional transverse magnetic field along the $x$ direction.
+Since the phenomenology remains qualitatively similar with the inclusion of $B_x$, we first begin by setting $B_x=0$, and then study the problem as a function of increasing (but static) $B_x$.
+Nevertheless, there are interesting quantitative modifications to the freezing phenomenology with the inclusion of $B_x\neq0$, which we will discuss briefly in Sec.~\ref{sec:transverse} below, and elaborate further in greater detail in Appendix~\ref{app:Supp}

 At the dynamically frozen point, we expect the operator $\mathcal{O}=\sum_i S_i^x(\equiv{\cal{Q}})$ to exhibit an approximate emergent conservation law.
 One of the principle quantities of interest will be,